4ft Fingers

 4ft Fingers (pronounced "four foot fingers") are an English punk rock band from Cheltenham, England, formed in 1996.
-They play very fast, melodic Skate Punk.
+They play very fast, melodic skate punk.

 History

-4 ft Fingers were formed in Cheltenham in 1996.
-Although they did not become known as the 4ft Fingers until 1998.
-Previous band names included; Subterfudge, West Bay Trash and The Drones.
-The original band line up in 1998 was Rob Crebbin Guitar and Vocals, Tom Saunders Guitar and Vocals, Andy White Bass and Vocals and Magic Dave Humphries Drums.
+4 ft Fingers were formed in Cheltenham in 1996, although they did not become known as the 4ft Fingers until 1998.
+Previous band names included Subterfudge, West Bay Trash and The Drones.
+The original band lineup in 1998 was Rob Crebbin (guitar and vocals), Tom Saunders (guitar and vocals), Andy White (bass and vocals) and Magic Dave Humphries (drums).
 Although at this stage Dougie AKA Kyle Douglas who later became the bass player for the band, was a regular on the scene, as he was close friends with the band and worked at Pizza Hut with Rob and Tom.
-The year of 1998 to 1999 also saw the band add Alexis 'Lex' Llewellyn-Porter (Trumpet) and Beth Rose (Saxophone) to the band to play on track Hopeless Romantic.
+The year of 1998 to 1999 also saw the band add Alexis 'Lex' Llewellyn-Porter (trumpet) and Beth Rose (saxophone) to the band to play on the track Hopeless Romantic.

 The mid nineties was a time of a minor musical revolution in Cheltenham.
 This period saw a number of high profile punk bands play in Cheltenham at The Attic or the Axiom including Snuff, Mad Caddies, Goober Patrol, Capdown and King Prawn.
 4ft Fingers were normally the support act.
-They also played regularly alongside Spunge, a local Ska / Punk Band from Tewkesbury, Gloucestershire.
+They also played regularly alongside Spunge, a local ska/punk Band from Tewkesbury, Gloucestershire.

 Lead singer Rob Crebbin stated in an interview that the name comes from the fact he has large hands and had an old rubber bat toy which sat on top of his television – "the [other band members] used to say he had fingers like mine and someone said they're 4ft Fingers and so we went with that".
 In 2001 the band recorded and later released their debut album At Your Convenience on Jamdown Records, which was followed by a tour consisting of 140 gigs throughout the UK.
 This tour caught the attention of Golf Record and in 2002 the band signed to Golf Records.